Beriev Be-200: Operational history

-The Greek government in 2022 began planning to address the upcoming fire season without use of any Be-200 aircraft.
+The Be-200's European certification was revoked on 14 March 2022.
+The Greek government then began planning to address the upcoming fire season without use of any Be-200 aircraft.

-In February 2023 the EMERCOM dispatched a Be-200 to extinguish a large fire at the Turkish Iskenderun port, which began after a powerful earthquake hit Turkey and Syria.
+In February 2023, the EMERCOM dispatched a Be-200 to extinguish a large fire at the Turkish Iskenderun port, which began after a powerful earthquake hit Turkey and Syria.